Fitness Volt

 7. Cable Hip Adduction

 Your hip adductors are located on the inside of your thighs.
 Three muscles make up this group: adductor longus, adductor brevis, and adductor magnus.
-While these muscles are involved in most lower body exercises, they tend to work as stabilizers.
+While these muscles are involved in most lower body exercises, they work as stabilizers.

 With cable hip adduction, they’re promoted to a starring role.
 If you want to focus exclusively on your inner thighs, this is the cable exercise for you.